Kossit73/ecommerce/frontend/README.md

    python -m http.server 3000 --directory frontend
    ```

+3. Visit `http://localhost:3000/index.html`.
+The console will automatically
+   target the FastAPI service based on the page origin.
+You can optionally add
+   a query parameter such as `?apiBase=http://localhost:8000` or define
+   `window.ECOM_API_BASE` in `index.html` to hard-code another backend.
+The
-3. Visit `http://localhost:3000/index.html?apiBase=http://localhost:8000`.
-The query parameter configures the FastAPI base URL and the value is persisted in `localStorage` for subsequent visits.
+   final base URL is persisted in `localStorage` for subsequent visits.

 The console will now drive data ingestion, scenario management, visualization, reporting, and advanced analytics through the FastAPI endpoints.
 No package installation steps are necessary.